Table of Contents

 Step 3: Make the paid channel easy to join

 This is where most creators fumble.
 They make the payment process complicated, manual, and confusing.
-Our Telegram paywall guide compares manual proof vs Stripe paywall flows so you pick the right one.
+Our Telegram paywall guide compares manual proof vs Stripe Checkout flows so you pick the right one.
 With Paprika, you set your price and access duration, and fans pay through your public page.
 Paprika generates single-use invite links, enforces expiry automatically, and handles renewals.
 No spreadsheets.
 No manual approvals if you connect Stripe.
 Adding a free trial to convert fence-sitters — even a 3-day window — can close the gap between curious followers and paying members.

 Step 4: Deliver disproportionate value in the paid channel